-If the calculated gross vehicle load exceeds the gross vehicle weight ratings, or any of the gross axle weight ratings, the load will be adjusted to comply with the limiting rating and the change will be recorded.
+If GVWR exceeds the axle design weights, then the load will be adjusted to the axle design weights and the change will be recorded.
 All subsystems are operated during these tests in their normal modes.
-All recommended manufacturers servicing will be followed and noted on the vehicle maintainability log.
+All recommended manufacturers servicing is to be followed and noted on the vehicle maintainability log.